SAP-archive/teched2020-DEV164/exercises/ex6/README.md

 <IconTabBar id="idIconTabBar" select=".onSensorSelect" class="sapUiResponsiveContentPadding">
 ````

-3. Lets see if your UI5 application is filtering the sensor data correctly.
-Therefore switch to the browser tab with the opened application preview.
-Perform a page reload.
-Click on the *Error* icon.
-Only sensors with too high temperature are displayed.
+3. Let's see if your UI5 application is now able to filter the sensor data correctly.
+Switch to the browser tab with the opened application preview and reload the page.
+Click the *Error* icon.
+Only sensors with too high a temperature are displayed.
 <br>![](images/06_03_0010.png)

-## Exercise 6.4 - Display the total number of sensors in every IconTabFilter
+## Exercise 6.4 - Display the Total Number of Sensors

-Your customer wishes to display the amount of sensors.
-Therefore, you can introduce the `count` property of `sap.m.IconTabFilter`.
+Your customer wishes to display the total number of sensors as well.
+For this, you can introduce the `count` property of `sap.m.IconTabFilter`.

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.